projectara/greybus-spec/source/special.rst

     The AP Module uses this operation to request the SVC to send the authoritative frame-time at each TIME_SYNC strobe.

-.. c:function:: int timesync_wd_pins_acquire(u32 strobe_mask);
+.. c:function:: int timesync_wake_pins_acquire(u32 strobe_mask);

     The AP Module uses this operation to request the SVC to take control of a bit-mask of wake lines associated with the bit-mask of Interface IDs specified by the strobe_mask parameter.
-This is done to establish an initial state on the relevant wake-detect lines prior to generating timesync related events.
+This is done to establish an initial state on the relevant wake lines prior to generating timesync related events.

-.. c:function:: int timesync_wd_pins_release(void);
+.. c:function:: int timesync_wake_pins_release(void);

-    The AP Module uses this operation to request the SVC to release any wake-detect lines currently reserved for time-sync operations.
+    The AP Module uses this operation to request the SVC to release any wake lines currently reserved for time-sync operations.

 .. c:function:: int timesync_ping(u64 *frame_time);

-    The AP Module uses this operation to request the SVC to generate a single pulse on a bit-mask of wake-detect lines communicated to SVC by a prior timesync_wd_pins_acquire() operation.
+    The AP Module uses this operation to request the SVC to generate a single pulse on a bit-mask of wake lines communicated to SVC by a prior timesync_wake_pins_acquire() operation.
 SVC will return the authoritative frame-time of the timesync_ping() to the AP Module in the response phase of the operation.